 The Blackfeet Nation has sometimes been called the “Buffalo People” and, according to the website blackfeetcountry.com,

 Buffalo were the main staple for the Blackfeet Indians.
 This animal provided food, clothing and shelter.
-The Blackfeet were nomadic people following the buffalo, luring them to the edge of a large cut-bank, driving them over the edge into a valley below of their death.
+The Blackfeet were nomadic people following the buffalo, luring them to the edge of a large cut-bank, driving them over the edge into a valley below to their death.
 Butchering was done immediately, the hides prepared by tanning.

 All parts of the animal were utilized.
 The meat for food, the hide for lodges and clothing, bones for weapons and utensils, hoofs for glue, hair for decorations, and sinew for sewing.
 Internal parts were eaten as a delicacy, brains for tanning, and the head for religious purposes.

 One of the saddest chapters of history for the Blackfeet Indians was the extermination of the buffalo.
-It was completely destroyed their lifestyle.
+It completely destroyed their lifestyle.
 With a climatic starvation winter in the year 1883-84, the Blackfeet lost one-third of the population.

-Thus, although he passes it every day, it’s understandable why our guide Charles’s voice cracked with emotion when he pulled our bus to the side of the road as we drove past this particular herd of iniwa – the Blackfoot word for bison.
+Thus, although he passes it every day, it’s understandable why our guide Charles’ voice cracked with emotion when he pulled our bus to the side of the road as we drove past this particular herd of iniwa – the Blackfoot word for bison.

-Mountains, rocks and glaciers
+Mountains, rocks and glaciers.

 In an early post about this trip I engaged in a lengthy lecture about the Laramide orogeny, distinguishing between different types of mountains and the rocks of the Canadian Rockies.
 Now, I’ll provide a (relatively) brief look at some of the differences between what I saw in Banff NP and what I might have seen in Glacier NP.

 Two mountain ranges, the Livingston and the more easterly Lewis Range trend from northwest to southeast (There’s that north to south bias again.) through Glacier.
-The park’s rocks, mountains, and valleys within the park were shaped over approximately 1.6 billion years of the Earth’s history by the same geologic processes (sediment deposition, uplift and thrust, faulting, and erosion) with which you should have some familiarity if you’ve followed me along both western trips.
-Glaciation is another force has shaped the park we visit (but won’t see well) today.
-This photo, taken at the St. Mary Visitor Center, gives some idea of what we’ll face as we ascend the road and travel west.
+The park’s rocks, mountains, and valleys within the park were shaped over approximately 1,600,000,000 years of the Earth’s history by the same geologic processes (sediment deposition, uplift and thrust, faulting, and erosion) with which you should have some familiarity if you’ve followed me along both western trips.
+Glaciation is another force that has shaped the park we visit (but won’t see well) today.
+This photo, taken at the Saint Mary Visitor Center, gives some idea of what we’ll face as we ascend the road and travel west.

 (If I’d wanted a tour of the Smokies, I could have gone to North Carolina or Tennessee and stayed considerably closer to home!)

-Mountains and Rocks
+Mountains and Rocks.

 Between 60 and 70 million years ago, uplift pushed up a slab of rock several miles thick that then slid east some 50 miles over much younger rock creating a nonconformity (a term you doubtless recall from this post).
 The Lewis Thrust Fault is major evidence of the tectonic events that created the mountains of Glacier NP.
 (Thrust faults place the area around them under horizontal compressive stresses causing shortening of the Earth’s crust.
 They typically dip at low angles, between about 10-40 degrees and most of these faults, as is the case in Glacier NP, place older rocks over younger rocks.)
 However, numerous other tectonic events were occurring simultaneously in and around the area; synclinal folding and other types of faulting are also evident.